-The introduction of the Ashmolean Scholar Programme allows a student to specialise in a subject they would like to take at undergraduate level.
-For each subject, the head of department guides the scholars in taking opportunities to enrich their passion for their chosen subject - through creating PowerPoint Presentations, leading societies, organising trips and lectures, as well as suggesting material to read-exposing themselves to new ideas.
+The introduction of the Ashmolean Scholar Programme allows students to specialise in a subject they would like to take at undergraduate level.
+For each subject, the head of department guides the scholars in taking opportunities to enrich their passion for their chosen subject - through creating Presentations, leading societies, organising trips and lectures, as well as suggesting material to read - exposing themselves to new ideas.
 Many year 13s utilise their success in being a part of the Programme in their UCAS personal statements; as its commitment to such a unique scheme undeniably shows your aptitude and determination as a student.

 To represent the students, we have a senior team which consists of students who feedback queries, this allows our community to be the best it possibly can be.
+There are seven committees representing the various aspects of school life, each of which open to students who are interested in enhancing that aspect of the school.
 Additionally, in order to provide for the students, a wide variety of clubs are run and upon request societies have been set up: Femsoc, History Society, Afro-Caribbean Society and much more, as well as sports and music clubs.
-Ashmole will offer you the perfect support system and opportunities to succeed in whatever you endeavour to do, whilst also pursuing your extracurricular passions.
+Ashmole will offer you the perfect support system and opportunities to succeed in whatever you endeavour to do, whilst also pursuing your